theseus-os/thiserror-core2/README.md

   The `#[from]` attribute always implies that the same field is `#[source]`, so you don't ever need to specify both attributes.

-  Any error type that implements `std::error::Error` or dereferences to `dyn std::error::Error` will work as a source.
+  Any error type that implements `core2::error::Error` or dereferences to `dyn core2::error::Error` will work as a source.

   ```rust
   #[derive(Error, Debug)]